Formerly Known As: UKForex / USForex/ OZForex

-A small transfer of less than several thousands of dollars involving an exotic pairing (for example: HKD to NZD) will be just slightly less expensive than in banks, but the popular corridors like GBPEUR will be a lot cheaper, especially if large volumes are traded.
+A small transfer of less than several thousands of dollars involving an exotic pairing (for example: HKD to NZD) will be just slightly less expensive than banks, but the popular corridors like GBPEUR will be a lot cheaper, especially if large volumes are traded.

 The only indication we have about how expensive or cheap OFX really is, comes from client reviews, which are generally very positive about this aspect.
 Out of several hundred reviews scrutinized by us, we found several dozens of satisfied clients who specifically mentioned how low the cost was in comparison with their banks or other companies they have test.

 From our experience in the foreign exchange industry – it makes a perfect sense.
-Large companies are able to offer better rates to their clients because their own fx costs are minimal.
+Large companies are able to offer better rates to their clients because their own fx costs are reduced.

 Limits: Recently UKForex and the entire OFX group changed the minimum transfer limits to £100 or equivalent in US Dollars, Australian Dollars, Canadian Dollars, New Zealand Dollars or Hong Kong Dollars.

-Intermediately and receiving fees: Based on its strong global presence with as many as 197 banks across the world, in most instances there won’t be any receiving or intermediary fees at all.
-OFX will make sure to transfer money between its banks account and credit the receiving account using a local transfer rather than a SWIFT wire.
+Intermediately and receiving fees: Based on its strong global presence and working with as many as 197 banks across the world, in most instances there won’t be any receiving or intermediary fees at all.
+OFX will make sure to transfer money between its own bank account and credit the receiving account using a local transfer rather than a SWIFT wire.

 OFX was a very traditional payment provider until 2015.
 Fixed fees were applied to any transfer lower than 3,000, and the minimum transfer was 750.

-In 2016, together with the new re branding from OzForex to OFX, they have really stepped up their game to stand in one line with many other providers who offer lower minimums and a no-fee policy across the board.
+In 2016, together with the new re branding from OzForex to OFX, they have really stepped up their game to stand in line with many other providers who offer lower minimum payment thresholds and a no-fee policy across the board.